 8. Future Planning

-A step by step approach will give your student confidence and help you to plan ahead.
+A step-by-step approach will give your student confidence and help you to plan ahead.
 It's wise to have a few lesson plan titles available that will take you into the next month's learning.
-Not only does it allow your student to prepare material in advance, it gives them a clear indication of where they are going and how they will get there.
+Not only does it allow your student to prepare material in advance, but it also gives them a clear indication of where they are going and how they will get there.

 - As teacher you can adjust the details as you go along if you need to, but generally it's wise to stick to a set syllabus.
 Following this initial assessment you'll have a pretty decent picture of your student's strengths and weaknesses, and be able to prioritise their needs.